ORNL/cpp-proposals-pub/D1673/blas_interface.md

 a richer set of operations such as what the BLAS provides.
 A natural extension of the present proposal would include accepting P1385's matrix and vector objects as input for the algorithms proposed here.
+A straightforward way to do that would be for P1385's matrix and vector objects to make views of their data available as `basic_mdspan`.

 ## Why include dense linear algebra in the C++ Standard Library?